Perspective | Baseball and the Oscars aren’t broken. Our ‘fixes’ are making them worse.

 It’s true that both baseball and the Oscars have, by at least some metrics, suffered dwindling television audiences in recent years, even before the pandemic.
 In 2018, Manfred expressed concern about declining World Series ratings.
 But those numbers have swung up since then, and baseball remains popular in local markets.
 Ploys like last summer’s Field of Dreams game have helped national audiences tap into the nostalgia and love of history that have long been part of the sport’s appeal.

 The Oscars’ viewership woes are severer and more clear-cut: Last year’s broadcast saw a 58 percent drop in viewership from 2020, according to Nielsen.
 But it may be that viewers are tuning out because the shows have gotten worse.
 Last year’s Oscars ceremony — damaged by coronavirus protocols, yes, but mostly by the academy’s own obliviousness, its seeming desperation to make the show about anything but movies —was more or less unwatchable.
-It was a humorless, joyless affair that focused more on celebrity figures than the films they made, and its ending — in which the drama of Best Picture wasn’t saved for last, and the final award, for Best Actor, didn’t go to the recently deceased Chadwick Boseman but instead to Anthony Hopkins, who had decided to skip the ceremony to stay home in Wales — was an exercise in dramatic potential falling flat
+It was a humorless, joyless affair that focused more on celebrity figures than the films they made, and its ending — in which the drama of best picture wasn’t saved for last, and the final award, for best actor, didn’t go to the recently deceased Chadwick Boseman but instead to Anthony Hopkins, who had decided to skip the ceremony to stay home in Wales — was an exercise in dramatic potential falling flat.

 The far more exciting event on television that night — and playing out live just a few miles away — was a matchup between the Los Angeles Dodgers and the San Diego Padres.
 That game, which the Padres won, 8-7, featured a pinch-hitting appearance by the Dodgers pitcher Clayton Kershaw.
 There were charges of sign-stealing.
 The game went 11 innings.
 It was weird baseball, unexpected baseball — beautiful, exciting baseball.
 It lasted four hours and 59 minutes, and no one glued to the game would have wanted a minute less.

 Here’s the thing the folks running baseball and the Oscars seem not to understand: Short and bad doesn’t help anyone.
 No one tunes into the Oscars or a baseball game thinking, “Oh, well, at least this will be over soon.”
-If they see the show as something to get done with quickly, they aren’t going to watch.
+If they see the show as something to get over with quickly, they aren’t going to watch.

 Some people, for reasons that are unfathomable to me, don’t love movies, or don’t love baseball.
 Those people are not going to change their minds.
-But lots of people do love them, and the MLB and the Oscars shouldn’t be ashamed to produce baseball and movies, in all their fullness, instead of dumbing good things down to attract people who never cared anyway.
+But lots of people do love them, and MLB and the Oscars shouldn’t be ashamed to produce baseball and movies, in all their fullness, instead of dumbing good things down to attract people who never cared anyway.